nuwank-swivel/swivel-portal/docs/prd/10-deployment-operations.md

 ## 10.1 Infrastructure

-- Frontend: Azure Static Web Apps or AWS S3/CloudFront
+- **Frontend**: AWS S3/CloudFront for hosting the React application.
-- Backend: AWS Lambda with Amazon API Gateway
+- **Backend**: AWS Lambda with Amazon API Gateway for serverless functions.
-- Database: MongoDB Atlas
+- **Database**: MongoDB Atlas for the database.
+- **Infrastructure as Code**: AWS CDK for defining and managing all cloud resources.
-- CI/CD: GitHub Actions
+- **CI/CD**: GitHub Actions with Nx Cloud for efficient monorepo builds.

 ## 10.2 Monitoring

-- Uptime and performance monitoring with Amazon CloudWatch
+- **Performance**: Uptime and performance are monitored using Amazon CloudWatch.
-- Error tracking with Sentry or similar
+- **Error Tracking**: Sentry is used for real-time error tracking.
-- Log aggregation for backend functions
+- **Logging**: Backend functions are configured with log aggregation for easier debugging.

 ## 10.3 Backup & Recovery

-- Automated backups via MongoDB Atlas
+- **Database**: Automated backups and point-in-time recovery are handled by MongoDB Atlas.
-- Point-in-time recovery for the database
-- Infrastructure-as-code for disaster recovery
+- **Infrastructure**: The use of AWS CDK for infrastructure-as-code facilitates disaster recovery and environment replication.